openmc-dev/openmc/docs/source/methods/random_ray.rst

 How might we solve the biased ratio estimator problem?

 While there is no obvious way to alter the numerator term (which arises from the characteristic integration approach itself), there is potentially more flexibility in how we treat the stochastic term in the denominator, :math:`\sum\limits_{r=1}^{N_i} \ell_r` .
-From Equation :eq:`weights` we know that this term can be directly inferred from the volume of the problem, which does actually change between iterations.
+From Equation :eq:`weights` we know that this term can be directly inferred from the volume of the problem, which does not actually change between iterations.
 Thus, an alternative treatment for this "volume" term in the denominator is to replace the actual stochastically sampled total track length with the expected value of the total track length.
 For instance, if the true volume of the FSR is known, as is the total volume of the full simulation domain and the total tracklength used for integration that iteration, then we know the true expected value of the tracklength in that FSR.
 I.e., if a FSR accounts for 2% of the overall volume of a simulation domain, then we know that the expected value of tracklength in that FSR will be 2% of the total tracklength for all rays that iteration.
 This is a key insight, as it allows us to the replace the actual tracklength that was run inside that FSR each iteration with the expected value.

 If we know the analytical volumes, then those can be used to directly compute the expected value of the tracklength in each cell.
 However, as the analytical volumes are not typically known in OpenMC due to the usage of user-defined constructive solid geometry, we need to source this quantity from elsewhere.
 An obvious choice is to simply accumulate the total tracklength through each FSR across all iterations (batches) and to use that sum to compute the expected average length per iteration, as: